dgitall/MachineLearningFinalProj/index.md

 This reduced the variables from 160 to 60.

 We can also remove some of the variables that we don't want to use to predict the outcome.
 These include user related variables and timestamps (the selection must be user agnostic and this isn't time series data).
 As illustrated below, the new_window variable has very little variation so it can be removed from modeling, too.
+Remove the related num_window variable as well because it isn't clearly related to the instrument measurements.

 ```r
 table(training$new_window)